For a complete list of course offerings see the Degree Plans found in current and previous catalog's.

 NSG-471 | Community Health Nursing | 6 credits

 Students will be prepared to demonstrate an understanding of community based care in this course.
 Student learning is based upon population-focused study that considers individuals, families, groups and communities.
-The student will utilize the concepts of self-awareness, the nursing process and therapeutic communication to meet basic human needs.
+The student will utilize the concepts of self-awareness, the nursing process and therapeutic communication to meet needs of clients and communities served.
 Cultural backgrounds will be explored as the student works with clients of diverse lifestyles and backgrounds in a variety of community settings.
 Pharmacology is addressed in relation to the nursing needs of individuals and groups.
-Assessment of learning outcomes will be based upon assignments such as a health education project, participation in health screening activity, management of a community health project and written course examinations.

 NSG-482 | Health Care Ethics | 1 credit